zerahtp/TASK-2/README.md

 ## NOTE

-I put in a significant amount of effort to Dockerize the project but unfortunately, I was not successful.
+1.I put in a significant amount of effort to Dockerize the project but unfortunately, I was not successful.
 Nonetheless, I am sharing the Dockerfile files I worked on below.
 When I couldn't get them to work using Dockerfiles, I followed the manual instructions outlined in the README and was able to accomplish the task this way.

 Here are the Dockerfile files I used while attempting to Dockerize:

 <--- insert file directory and Dockerfile files here --->

+2.After pulling the project to your local environment, please delete the "output_data.json" file.
+I included this file as an example of the result generated when I ran the project myself.
+You will need to delete it, as following the specified steps will generate the file on your end as well.

 # Web Scraping and Kafka Integration Project